What is the PDCA Cycle and how is it relevant to ISO Certification and ISO Standards?

-The processes that are defined in the form of ISO standard is not a one-time activity but has to be performed on a repeated basis on a regular interval till the desired results are achieved.
+The processes that are defined in the form of ISO standard is not a one-time activity, but they have to be performed on a repeated basis and on a regular interval until the desired results are achieved.

 PDCA – ACT

-This phase is all about the actions taken to close the issues/ gaps that are identified during the ‘Check’ phase where the actual measurement and analysis of deviation from plan vs records evident during execution.
-There is also a need for management to take steps as part of ‘Act’ in the areas like management review.
-Theis step involves action plans set by management to either as a corrective measure to overcome the failures in the process or as a step taken to prevent further deviations.
+This phase is all about the actions taken to close the issues/gaps that are identified during the ‘Check’ phase.
+It is during the ‘Check’ phase that the actual measurement and analysis of deviation from plan versus the records are evident during execution.
+It is also imperative for the management to take steps as part of ‘Act’ in areas like management review.
+This step involves action plans set by management to either act as a corrective measure to overcome the failures in the process or as a step taken to prevent further deviations.